 Marathon Petroleum to buy Hess's retail business for $2.87 billion

-(Reuters) - Refiner Marathon Petroleum Corp (MPC.N) said it would buy oil and natural gas producer Hess Corp's (HES.N) retail business for $2.87 billion to expand its network of gas stations and convenience stores along the U.S. East Coast.
+HOUSTON/BANGALORE (Reuters) - Refiner Marathon Petroleum Corp (MPC.N) said it would buy oil and natural gas company Hess Corp's (HES.N) retail and transport business for $2.87 billion, expanding its network of gas stations and convenience stores along the U.S. East Coast.